sustainable-rails/log_method/README.md

 * `trace_id:7efa5401-08d8-44e3-b101-d5806563a3da`  -  If you set a trace id at the start of a web request, or when you queue a background job, you can then trace all log statements related to that request.
 SUPER handy for understanding what all happened in a given request you are looking at.
 * `current_user_id:42`                             -  System behavior often depends on who is logged in or who the "current actor" is.
 So you want this in your log.
 * `[Widget:7889]:`                                 -  Code is almost always operating on some object or operating in the context of some object.
 It's nice to know exactly which one.
-* `Beginnging the operation`                       -  And, of course, your log message
+* `Beginning the operation`                       -  And, of course, your log message

 ### `log` method, explained